-As provided for in the 2015 Regulations, participating (re)insurance undertakings and the relevant insurance holding company or mixed financial holding company should undertake the ORSA that is required as part of a (re)insurance undertakings risk management system.
+As provided for in the 2015 Regulations, participating insurance and reinsurance undertakings and the relevant insurance holding company or mixed financial holding company should undertake the ORSA that is required as part of an insurance or a reinsurance undertakings risk management system.
 The calculation of solvency at group level can be conducted using either the accounting consolidation-based method or the deduction and aggregation method.
-Holding companies are not themselves subject to any specific additional capital requirements under Irish legislation.
-However, they must comply with the processes and procedures prescribed under the 2015 Regulations for (re)insurance companies in relation to their capital requirements.
+Holding companies are not subject to any specific additional capital requirements under Irish legislation.
+However, they must comply with the processes and procedures prescribed under the 2015 Regulations for insurance and reinsurance companies in relation to their capital requirements.

 The group supervisor will usually be the supervisory body in the EEA member state where the group has its headquarters.
-Where the Central Bank is the group supervisor it will review the systems and reporting procedures, and review the ORSA conducted at group level to supervisory review.
-Further, the Central Bank may permit the participating (re)insurance undertaking, insurance holding company or mixed financial holding company to undertake any assessment required in relation to risk and solvency at a group level at the same time enabling the group to produce a single document covering all relevant assessments.
+Where the Central Bank is the group supervisor, it will review the systems and reporting procedures, and review the ORSA conducted at group level to supervisory review.
+Further, the Central Bank may permit the participating insurance or reinsurance undertaking, insurance holding company or mixed financial holding company to undertake any assessment required in relation to risk and solvency at a group level, at the same time enabling the group to produce a single document covering all relevant assessments.

-However, where EU (re)insurers are part of a wider group with a parent (re)insurer or holding company that is headquartered outside of the EEA, supervision may apply in one of two ways:
+However, where EU insurers and reinsurers are part of a wider group with a parent insurer or reinsurer, or holding company that is headquartered outside of the EEA, supervision may apply in one of two ways:

-- by supervising the EU (re)insurers in the group taking account of whether the worldwide group complies with Solvency II standards; - · by supervising an EU sub-group only.
+- by supervising the EU insurers and reinsurers in the group, taking account of whether the worldwide group complies with Solvency II standards; or - by supervising an EU subgroup only.

-15 Reinsurance agreements
+Reinsurance agreements

-What are the regulatory requirements with respect to reinsurance agreements between insurance and reinsurance companies domiciled in your jurisdiction?
+15 What are the regulatory requirements with respect to reinsurance agreements between insurance and reinsurance companies domiciled in your jurisdiction?

 The Central Bank has issued guidelines on reinsurance cover for primary insurers and the security of their reinsurers (the Guidelines).
 The Guidelines provide that every insurer should have a reinsurance strategy, approved by the company's board of directors, that is compliant with all legal and regulatory requirements, is appropriate to the company's overall risk profile and sets a limit on the net risk to be retained.
-This reinsurance strategy should be part of the company's overall underwriting strategy and be reviewed annually or where a change in the company's circumstances or status dictates a review.
+This reinsurance strategy should be part of the company's overall underwriting strategy and be reviewed annually, or where a change in the company's circumstances or status dictates a review.
 The reinsurance strategy should identify the procedures for the following:

-- the reinsurance to be purchased; - · how reinsurers will be selected, including how to assess the security; - · what collateral, if any, is required at any given time; and - how the reinsurance programme will be monitored (ie, the reporting and internal control systems).
+- the reinsurance to be purchased; - how reinsurers will be selected, including how to assess the security; - what collateral, if any, is required at any given time; and - how the reinsurance programme will be monitored (ie, the reporting and internal control systems).